KNOWLEDGE CENTER

 Application Engineering

-How V-Wire Profile Geometry Affects Screen Performance
+How V-wire Profile Geometry Affects Screen Performance

 The V-shaped wire cross-section delivers four specific performance advantages over round wire and flat wire profiles.